ipfabric/docs/docs/System_Administration/Command_Line_Interface/Logging.md

 ### Forwarding Syslog Messages

-1. Log into the IP Fabric CLI with the `osadmin` user.
+1. Log in to the IP Fabric CLI with the `osadmin` user.
 2. Switch to root account using `sudo su` and enter the `osadmin` password.
 3. Create a new configuration file in the `/etc/syslog-ng/conf.d/` folder